 An interprofessional approach to the use of botulinum anti-toxin is recommended.

-Poison control, as well as the state health department, will help guide the diagnostic workup in cases where the diagnosis of botulism is not clear.
+Poison control and the state health department will help guide the diagnostic workup in cases where the diagnosis of botulism is not clear.
 Toxicologists can consult at presentation and follow-up numerous times throughout the progression of patient care.
 Next, the state health department needs to be contacted when botulism is suspected.
 They assist with mobilizing anti-toxin from the CDC and will investigate potential outbreaks.
-They may also isolate and test the food source in case of foodborne disease, and if needed provide help with food recall if a potential commercial source is identified.
+They may also isolate and test the food source in case of foodborne disease, and if needed, provide help with food recall if a potential commercial source is identified.

 When administering anti-toxin, as stated before, the patient should be monitored closely for adverse reactions.
-Nurses and treating physicians need to have a good understanding of how they will approach resuscitation and for what signs and symptoms they need to look at.
-Pharmacists are needed for guidance on how to correctly administer the anti-toxin as well as how to step-down treatment if reactions do occur.
+Nurses and treating clinicians need to understand how they will approach resuscitation and what signs and symptoms may present.
+Pharmacists are needed for guidance on how to administer the anti-toxin correctly and how to step down treatment if reactions do occur.
 Treatment with botulinum anti-toxin is time-sensitive and not without major risks.
 Having effective interprofessional communication affords patients the best chance of correctly diagnosing and treating Botulism while minimizing harm.
 Finally, the public should be educated about the hazards of consuming improperly or poorly packaged canned or preserved foods.
 Pregnant mothers should be told not to offer any honey to infants, as this is a risk for the infant form of botulism.